MirageAiEIP/Hackaton_google/README.md

 <div align="center">

-**⭐ Star this repo if you find it useful!**
+**Star this repo if you find it useful!**

-Made with ❤️ for SAMU and emergency medical services worldwide
+Made for SAMU and emergency medical services worldwide

 </div>